 Need employees?
 Who doesn’t these days?
-With a tight labor market, competition for good employees is just as fierce as competition for loyal customers.
+With today’s labor market, competition for good employees is just as fierce as competition for loyal customers.
 To fill the open positions at your store, you have to go beyond the traditional “help wanted” system.
 Keep reading for some different ideas on convenience store employee recruitment.

 Step Up Your Referral Incentives

 If you don’t offer an incentive for employees who refer people for open positions, start one.
 If you do offer one, but it’s not producing results, re-think it.
 The most common incentive is cash for an employee who refers someone who is hired and then stays for over three months or so.
 That can be an effective tool in employee recruitment, but it usually gets stale fairly quickly.
 Consider non-cash incentives, such as a preferred schedule or a comp day.
 Employees aren’t the only source for employment referrals.
 Give your business card to vendors, customers, and people in other industries who provide you with exceptional customer service.
 You never know who might be looking for a job or know someone who is.

 Catch the Boomerangs

 With turnover so high in the convenience store industry, you probably have a long list of previous employees who left your store to pursue other opportunities.
 Use this list as an employee recruitment tool.
 Keep in touch with employees who left on good terms and who you’d like to have back on your team.
-They may have found that grass isn’t greener wherever they went and would appreciate working for someone who appreciates them enough to think about them for open positions.
+They may have found that the grass isn’t greener wherever they went and would prefer working for someone who appreciates them enough to think about them for open positions.